richard-scryber/scryber.core/docs/index.rst

 =============
-Scryber 5.0
+Scryber 5.1
 =============

-**What if there was a better way to create documents, is at the heart of everything we do.**
+**Simple, data driven, good looking, documents from templates**

-Scryber is **the** engine to create dynamic PDF documents quickly and easily from HTML templates with consistant styles, your own data, and an easy flowing layout.
+Scryber is **the** engine to create dynamic PDF documents quickly and easily from XHTML templates with consistant styles, your own data, and an easy flowing layout.
 It's open source; flexible; styles based; data driven and with a low learning curve.

 Written entirely in C# for dotnet 5 using HTML, CSS and SVG.

+Documentation for the 5.0.x versions is here `5.0.6 Read the docs here <https://scrybercore.readthedocs.io/en/v5.0.6-package-release/>`_
-Documentation for previous 1.0.x pdfx versions for `Read the docs here <https://scrybercore.readthedocs.io/en/v1.0.0.20-beta/>`_
+Documentation for previous 1.0.x pdfx versions for `1.0.0 Read the docs here <https://scrybercore.readthedocs.io/en/v1.0.0.20-beta/>`_

 Hello World MVC